lowRISC/opentitan/doc/rm/hjson_usage_style.md

 ### Summary

 Json files are used to provide input data to many of the tools.
-The preference is to use [Hjson](https://hjson.org/), which is a variation of regular json that is easier to write.
+The preference is to use [Hjson](https://hjson.org/), which is a variation of regular JSON that is easier to write.
 In particular it allows the quote marks to be left off the key names, it allows a single string to be quoted with triple quote marks and flow over multiple lines (which is often needed in text descriptions) and it allows comments using the # or // style.

 This guide covers the enhancements provided by Hjson that are used in the project along with a recommended style.